 For quicker reassembly, disassemble unit under test only to extent necessary to troubleshoot and repair.
-Unless noted, reassembly is opposite of disassembly.
+Reassembly is opposite of disassembly unless noted otherwise.

-To avoid risk of personal injury or death due to electrical shock, ground wires and wires colored like ground wires are NOT to be used as current carrying conductors.
-The standard accepted color coding for ground wires is green or green with a yellow stripe.
-Electrical components such as the compressor and fan motor are grounded through an individual wire attached to the electrical component and to another part of the air conditioner.
-Ground wires should not be removed from individual components while servicing, unless the component is to be removed and replaced.
-It is extremely important to replace all removed ground wires before completing service.
+The standard accepted color coding for earthing wires is green or green with a yellow stripe.
+These earthing wires are NOT to be used as current carrying conductors.
+Electrical components such as the compressor and fan motor are earthed through an individual wire attached to the electrical component and to another part of the air conditioner.
+Earthing wires should not be removed from individual components while servicing, unless the component is to be removed and replaced.
+It is extremely important to replace all removed earthing wires before completing service.